Bno000/Ducted-Evap-AC-Controller/README.md

 Unit uses a 5 pin Molex connector to connect the touch panel and the goal of this project was to replace the old controller with a newer ESP32 based LCD touch screen.

+This will work with any Evaporative swamp cooler that is based on the Tekelek Tek7, Tek600 and Tec 400 series control boxes.

+My unit was a Seely International Braemar unit.